UPPolaris/Snakes-and-Ladders/README.md

       🐍 If treading on a snake's head raises any queries that need to be answered.
    >    * If the participant responds accurately The same location as the player.
    >    * If the participant responds wrongly Place the player back at the snake's tail.
       If you never tread on a snake's head or a ladder.
-The same location as the player
+The same location as the player.

 5. Look to see whether there is a winner.
 >    * If a winner is declared Declare the game over and the winner.